-Distribution: East of the Cascades in Washington; British Columbia south to California, east to Minnesota and Wisconsin.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to Minnesota and Wisconsin.

 Habitat: Marshy areas, often in standing water.

 Aquatic, scapose perennials, the scapes 0.5-3 dm. tall, often exceeded by the leaves.

 Leaves all basal, long-petiolate, the blades from narrowly linear to linear-lanceolate or narrowly elliptic, up to 2 cm. broad, often floating when linear.